Skip links

 JOOXTER undertakes to take every care to ensure the quality of the Services provided to the Customer and to comply with the terms of the Service Agreement.

-The Customer undertakes to cooperate in good faith with the Supplier, and in particular, within the time limits and conditions agreed between the Parties, to :
+The Customer undertakes to cooperate in good faith with the Supplier, and in particular, within the deadlines and conditions agreed between the Parties, to :

-- To take, with respect to the Supplier, the decisions necessary for the proper performance of the Services.
+- Take, with regard to the Supplier, the decisions necessary for the proper performance of the Services.

-- To give the Supplier, if necessary for the performance of the Contract, access to the Customer's premises and/or sites, in accordance with the applicable hours and security regulations.
+- Give the Supplier, if necessary for the performance of the Contract, access to the Customer's premises and/or sites, in accordance with the applicable schedules and security instructions.

-The fact that one of the Parties does not avail itself of a breach by the other Party of any of its obligations shall not be construed as a waiver for the future to avail itself of the obligation concerned.
+The fact that one of the Parties does not avail itself of a breach by the other Party of any of its obligations shall not be construed as a waiver for the future of the obligation in question.

-As soon as the Agreement comes into force, the Customer shall designate a preferred contact person for the Supplier to monitor the Agreement.
-The Customer undertakes to appoint a new contact person if the previously appointed contact person is no longer able to carry out this mission, for whatever reason.
-A monitoring committee, consisting of the person designated as the Supplier's "Customer Manager" and the Customer's preferred contact person, shall meet at least once a year to analyze the use of the Services by the Customer and to monitor compliance with the Agreement by the Parties.
+As soon as the Contract comes into force, the Customer will designate one of the Supplier's main contacts to monitor the Contract.
+The Customer undertakes to appoint a new contact if the previously appointed contact is no longer able to carry out this task, for whatever reason.
+A monitoring committee, comprising in particular the person designated as the Supplier's "Customer Manager" and the Customer's preferred contact, will meet at least once a year to analyze the Customer's use of the Services and monitor the Parties' compliance with the Agreement.

-Meetings shall be held at the Client's premises, by videoconference, or at any other place that the Parties may designate.
+Meetings will be held at the Customer's premises, by videoconference, or at any other location that the Parties may designate.

 ARTICLE V. ORDERS

-The financial conditions of JOOXTER's Services as well as the options subscribed by the Customer are indicated in the Quotation.
+The financial terms of JOOXTER's Services as well as the options subscribed by the Customer are indicated in the Quotation.

-The Order is final and the Contract will come into force when the Customer has accepted the Quotation in any way.
-JOOXTER reserves the right to refuse any Order from a Customer with whom there is a dispute regarding the payment of a previous Order until such dispute is resolved.
+The Order is final and the Contract will come into force when the Customer has accepted the Quotation in any way whatsoever.
+JOOXTER reserves the right to refuse any Order from a Customer with whom there is a dispute relating to the payment of a previous Order until such dispute is resolved.

-From the date of acceptance of the Quotation by the Customer, the Supplier shall have, unless otherwise agreed between the Parties, and as part of the deployment plan for the Service established between the Customer and the Supplier, a period of six (6) weeks to install the Equipment and allow the Customer to use the Solution under the terms of the Agreement.
+From the date of acceptance of the Quotation by the Customer, the Supplier shall benefit from a period of six (6) weeks to install the Equipment and enable the Customer to use the Solution under the conditions of the Contract, unless otherwise agreed between the Parties and forming part of the Service deployment plan drawn up between the Customer and the Supplier.

-In this respect, the Customer undertakes to do its utmost to allow the Supplier to carry out the operations necessary for the launch of the Services (access to the Customer's premises, rapid response to the Supplier's questions, finalization of any work necessary for the compliance of the Customer's environment with the functional and technical requirements, etc.).
+In this respect, the Customer undertakes to do everything in its power to enable the Supplier to carry out the operations required to launch the Services (access to the Customer's premises, rapid response to the Supplier's questions, completion of any work required to ensure that the Customer's environment complies with the functional and technical prerequisites, etc.).

-In any event, the Services shall be deemed to have commenced upon expiration of a period of six (6) weeks and the related invoicing may be claimed as of that date, even if the Customer has not put the Supplier in a position to carry out all the operations necessary to ensure the use of the Solution under the conditions of the Agreement.
+In any event, the Services shall be deemed to have commenced on expiry of a period of six (6) weeks and the related invoicing may be claimed from that date, even if the Customer has not enabled the Supplier to carry out all the operations necessary to guarantee use of the Solution under the conditions of the Contract.

-Validation of the proper deployment of the Solution by the Parties shall be the subject of a "project validation" meeting, the date of which shall be set by the Parties at the time of the "Kick off" meeting, which shall be held following the validation of the Order and before the launch of the Services.
+Validation of the correct deployment of the Solution by the Parties will be the subject of a "project validation" meeting, the date of which will be fixed by the Parties during the "Kick off" meeting, which will be held following validation of the Order and prior to the launch of the Services.

 ARTICLE VI.
 FINANCIAL CONDITIONS